|Standard:||ISO 21550 — Photography— Electronic scanners for photographic images — Dynamic range measurements|

-This tiny ISO 21550 chart for measuring dynamic range, printed on 35mm film and available from Edmund Optics, can be analyzed using the Special (Multi-row) charts “general mxn“ option in Multicharts (highly interactive UI) or Multitest (batch-capable fixed UI).
+This tiny ISO 21550 chart for measuring dynamic range, printed on 35mm film and available from the Imatest Store, can be analyzed using the Special (Multi-row) charts “general mxn“ option in Multicharts (highly interactive UI) or Multitest (batch-capable fixed UI).

 Since the chart patches are not in a standard numbering order, we had to apply a bit of cleverness to create density reference files for the two versions of the chart (0-4 and 0-6 OD).
 We copied the density values from the Technical Information tab on Edmund’s page, pasted them into an Excel spreadsheet, added a column where we manually entered the Imatest patch numbers, sorted the data, then wrote the two CSV reference files), which can be downloaded by clicking on the links below.